-6 Suspension and Expulsion
+Suspension and Expulsion 6

-- 6.1 The Headteacher reserves the right to suspend, expel or remove pupils from the school.
-Suspension and expulsion will be dealt with in accordance with our Suspension, Expulsion and Removal in Other Circumstances Policy, which includes examples of behaviour that may warrant those sanctions. - 7 Allegations of Harmful Sexual Behaviour (HSB) and child on child abuse
+- The Headteacher reserves the right to suspend, expel or remove pupils from the school.
+6.1 Suspension and expulsion will be dealt with in accordance with our Suspension, Expulsion and Removal in Other Circumstances Policy, which includes examples of behaviour that may warrant those sanctions. - Allegations of Harmful Sexual Behaviour (HSB) and child on child abuse 7

 7.1 Allegations of a student demonstrating Harmful Sexual Behaviour and/or child on child abuse are taken seriously and dealt with in a fair and consistent manner that provides effective protection for the victim and supports the person about whom the allegation has been made, and always in consultation with the Designated Safeguarding Lead.
 All allegations will be dealt with in accordance with the Safeguarding Policy.
 The school will, in most cases, engage with both the victim and the alleged perpetrator's parents when there has been a report of HSB/child on child abuse, unless to do so will heighten risk to the victim/alleged perpetrator.
 All parties involved will be provided with appropriate support and guidance and schools will carefully consider what information is shared with respective parents to ensure that confidentiality is maintained.
 Every effort will be made to ensure confidentiality is maintained while an investigation is underway, to the extent appropriate.
-Referrals to children's Social Care/Police will be made as appropriate, in line with the Safeguarding and Child Protection Policy.
+Referrals to child Protection Policy.